-Patients should be instructed never to give isotretinoin to another person and to return any unused capsules to their pharmacist at the end of treatment.
-All patients should sign the acknowledgement form and be told not to donate blood during therapy and for 1 month following discontinuation of isotretinoin because of the potential risk to the foetus of a pregnant transfusion recipient.
+Patients should be instructed never to give Isotretinoin to another person and to return any unused capsules to their pharmacist at the end of treatment.
+All patients should be told not to donate blood during therapy and for one month following discontinuation of Isotretinoin because of the potential risk to the foetus of a pregnant transfusion recipient.